Pavel-Durov/blog/src/sdk-dx/README.md

 # Developer Experience and SDKs
 ## Abstract.

-This article overviews the realm of SDKs (Software Development Kit), discussing their benefits and core attributes.
-Through the exploration of TypeScript examples, we will introduce the concepts of DX (Developer Experience) and various types of compatibility.
+This article delves into SDKs (Software Development Kit), covering their development, maintenance, and the crucial aspects of DX (Developer Experience).
+We'll explore DX core principles with TypeScript examples and examine code evolution and compatibility concerns.

 ## Introduction

-SDK provides a means of integration with external systems such as remote APIs, operating systems, devices or hardware platforms.
+SDK provides a means of integration with external systems such as remote APIs (Application Programming Interface), local ABIs (Application Binary Interfce), devices or hardware platforms.
 It is a collection of software components bundled as one package.
 This package contains everything necessary to effectively use the underlying system for which the SDK provides functionality.

-Examples of SDKs:
-Stripe SDK
-Adobe Acrobat SDK
-Unity SDK

-But it’s not enough to have an SDK that is functional, if we want the SDK to be adopted and survive the test of time, it also needs to have a good user experience.
-This experience is called DX (Developer Experience) since developers are the users of these SDK.
+But it's not enough to have an SDK that is functional, if we want the SDK to be adopted and survive the test of time, it also needs to have a good user experience.
+We call this experience DX since developers are the main users of SDKs.

-## SDK Advantages
+## Why build SDK?

 SDKs offer a streamlined approach to crafting applications for specific targets.
-They function as specialized toolkits.
+They function as specialised toolkits.
 One of their key benefits lies in simplifying the integration process.
 This simplification is achieved by often hiding the complexities of internal implementation and providing an intuitive interface.

+Additionally, SDK is a reusable component.
+It allows seamless integration into multiple projects, reducing code duplication, and facilitating support and maintenance.

 ## SDK vs API

-Usually, an API (Application Programming Interface) is contained within an SDK.
-SDKs use some sort of APIs behind the scenes, enhancing it with additional functionality, comprehensive documentation, and practical examples.
+API (Application Programming Interface) expose the internal functionality of a system without exposing its internals in a language-agnostic fashion.

-Distinctively, SDKs are tailored to specific programming languages, while APIs maintain a higher level of abstraction and usually language-agnostic.
-This distinction makes SDKs more user-friendly and readily adoptable due to their streamlined integration and developer experience.
+Distinctively, SDKs are tailored to specific programming languages, while APIs maintain a higher level of abstraction.
+This distinction makes SDKs more user-friendly and readily adoptable due to their straightforward integration and developer experience.
+Usually, SDKs use some sort of API behind the scenes while enhancing it with additional functionality, comprehensive documentation, and practical examples.

-## What's DX and why it's important
+## DX

 DX (Developer Experience) describes the interactions and experience that a software developer has when working with a tool or a piece of code.
 If you are familiar with the term UX (User Experience), then you can think of DX in the same terms where the user is the developer.
 It might be subjective, but great DX is hard to deny.
-Generally speaking, when evaluating DX we should consider multiple factors.
+When evaluating DX we should consider multiple factors.

-### Explicit Functionality
+### DX - Explicit functionality

-While this principle may appear elementary, it's essential.
+While this principle may appear elementary, it's essential and sometimes overlooked.
 A tool should precisely do what it claims to do.
-Surprisingly, numerous tools have an inclination to do things that a developer would not reasonably anticipate.
+Surprisingly, numerous tools are inclined to do things that a developer would not reasonably anticipate.

-Consider this scenario: you've incorporated an SDK to seamlessly interface with a Restful API.
-Yet, upon implementation in your project, it unexpectedly generates hefty files on your disk due to an unanticipated optimisation process.
+Consider this scenario: You've integrated an SDK into your project inorder to use some kind of remote Restful API.
+Yet, upon its use, it unexpectedly generates hefty files on your disk due to an unexpected optimisation process that was never mentioned.

-### Comprehensive documentation
+### DX - Comprehensive documentation

-Documentation does not need not be verbose, it should be precise.
+Documentation does not need not be verbose, but it should be precise.
 Crafting clear documentation is one of the most challenging parts in software engineering.
-It is imperative for documentation to remain up-to-date, striking a balance between brevity and comprehensiveness.
+It is crucial for documentation to remain up-to-date, striking a balance between brevity and comprehensiveness.

-### Intuitive and easy to use
+### DX - Intuitive and easy to use

 It should be intuitive.
-A developer should glance at the code and immediately get how to work with it without the need for extensive documentation exploration.
+A developer should look at the code and immediately understand how to work with it without the need for extensive documentation exploration.
 When tailored to a specific programming language, it should faithfully stick to the language's conventions and avoid unnecessary deviations.
-The code's appearance should invoke familiarity and approachability.
+The code's appearance should be familiar and approachable.

-The end-to-end use of the tool should be easy.
+The end-to-end use of the tool should be easy as well.
 That includes installation, configuration and actual use.

-### Adaptability
+### DX - Adaptability

-It should be designed to be flexible.
+It should be designed to be flexible and adaptable.
 That includes modularity, configuration options and version management.

-### Compatibility
+### DX - Compatibility

-To achieve good DX software needs to be designed with compatibility in mind.
-The worse DX is when you upgrade your SDK version and suddenly you need to fix all the places that this SDK is used in your project.
+In order to achieve good DX, software needs to be designed with compatibility in mind.
+The worse DX is when you upgrade your SDK version and suddenly you need to fix all the places that it's used in the project.
 We will talk more extensively about compatibility types and examples later on.

-### Quickstarts and Samples
+### DX - Quickstarts and Samples

 Compact, functional examples that provide a comprehensive glimpse of the tool's capabilities are priceless.
-They trigger those illuminating "AHA" moments when, upon running the provided sample, everything effortlessly falls into place.
+They trigger those "AHA" moments when, upon using the provided sample, everything effortlessly falls into place.

-One of the best quickstarts is node.js express - https://expressjs.com/en/starter/hello-world.html
+One of the best quickstarts I've seen is is node.js express:

 ```js
 const express = require('express')
 const app = express()